 - Aging, death and dying

-Gerontology programs often require an internship experience, which is set up through the school and gives students the opportunity to work in an assisted living facility and apply what they've learned through courses to provide care to an aging population.
+Gerontology programs often require an internship experience, which is set up through the school.
+This gives students the opportunity to work in an assisted living facility and apply what they've learned through courses to provide care to an aging population.
 This is usually completed over the summer.

 Online Learning Details

-Most courses are offered in asynchronous format, allowing students to complete studies at their pace, though adhering to assignment deadlines.
-Some programs may be offered as a cohort, allowing the same group of students to go through the program together.
+Most courses are offered in asynchronous format, allowing students to complete studies at their pace while adhering to assignment deadlines.
+Some programs are offered as a cohort, allowing the same group of students to go through the program together.

-In most cases, students take online courses in gerontology through Blackboard or a similar program which allows them to access coursework, lectures, lecture notes and interact with other classmates.
-Participation in online class discussions may be required, and students may need to secure a proctor for exams.
-Most schools also make electronic libraries, which include e-books, e-journals and other texts, available students taking an online program.
+In most cases, students take online courses in gerontology through Blackboard or a similar program that allows them to access coursework, lectures and lecture notes and interact with classmates.
+Participation in online class discussions may be required, and students might need to secure a proctor for exams.
+Most schools also feature electronic libraries, which include e-books, e-journals and other texts, for students taking an online program.

-According to the National Academy on an Aging Society, aging baby boomers and longer life spans will double the population of Americans over age 65 between 2007-2030, for a total of about 71 million older adults, potentially leading to a wide variety of career options in the field.
-Through an online program in gerontology, students become familiar with how the elderly think and act.
-They learn specific techniques for providing quality patient care to an aging population.
+According to the National Academy on an Aging Society, aging baby boomers and longer life spans will double the population of Americans over age 65 between 2007-2030, for a total of about 71 million older adults.
+This could lead to a wide variety of career options in gerontology.

 Related to Online Training Programs in Gerontology